Kurama (YuYu Hakusho): Reception

 Kurama and Hiei's popularity in the series led to demand to introduce their characters earlier in the anime.
 However, the fact that Kurama was voiced by woman rather than a man generated controversy in Japan when the series first aired.
 Director Noriyuki Abe said it must have been a lot of pressure on Ogata.
 However, as the anime went on, the actor's charms were brought out and more fans were born rather those who disliked it.
 Animerica's Justin Kovalsky found Kurama and the others as suitable supporting characters for a fighting anime.
 THEM Anime Reviews found Kurama appealing especially when interacting with Hiei.
-ScreenRant said Kurama had one of the most satisfying victories in anime history when defeating Older Toguro due to the high antagonism of the villain who is given one of the scariest ways to die in his rival's plants.
+Screen Rant said Kurama had one of the most satisfying victories in anime history when defeating Older Toguro due to the high antagonism of the villain who is given one of the scariest ways to die in his rival's plants.

 Comic Book Resources also enjoyed Kurama's characterization most notably when fighting in the Dark Tournament due to his darker side being exposed when becoming his past demon persona as well as his several styles of fighting.
 Anime News Network favorited Kurama's tactics in the early episodes of the Black Chapter arc for standing out as one of the most intelligent characters.
 Despite the Three Kings arc being panned for being the series' worst story arc, Anime News Network praised it for exploring more of Kurama's dark characterization.
 DVD Talk agreed for the bigger focus on Kurama's character that was briefly explored in previous arcs.
 Fandom Post liked the balance that both Kurama and Hiei's sidestories bring to Yusuke's in the final arc but felt they were overshadowed by Hiei's side as the series had not properly explored his backstory before.
 In "A diversidade homoafetiva nos quadrinhos japoneses: educação sexual, pornografia ou mercado erótico?"
 Hiei and Kurama are described as popular characters within dojinshi despite there being a relationship between these two in the original work.
 Time agreed, seeing both Hiei and Kurama as the most attractive characters from the series within the female readers.